 * Yen rises broadly in early Asia, later pares some gains

-* Risk sentiment wobbles after N.Korea's nuclear test on Sunday (Adds comments, updates prices)
+* Risk sentiment wobbles after N.Korea's nuclear test on Sunday (Updates prices, adds comments)

-The dollar fell to as low as 109.22 yen in early trade and last stood at 109.87 yen, down 0.3 percent from levels seen in late U.S. trade on Friday.
+The dollar fell to as low as 109.22 yen in early Asian trade and last fetched 109.81 yen, down 0.4 percent from late U.S. trade on Friday.

 The yen almost always gains when investors try to reduce exposure to risk because the currency is often used as a funding source to buy riskier, higher-yielding assets.

-Japan is also the world's largest net creditor nation and at times of uncertainty, traders assume Japanese repatriation from foreign countries will outweigh foreign investors selling of Japanese assets.
-The yen has continued to behave as a safe-haven currency despite Japan's proximity to North Korea.
+Japan is also the world's largest net creditor nation, and at times of uncertainty traders assume Japanese repatriation from foreign countries will outweigh foreign investors' selling of Japanese assets.
+Curiously, the yen has continued to behave as a safe-haven currency despite Japan's proximity to North Korea.

-The fact that the yen has pared its gains after pushing higher initially, suggests that market participants are not expecting any prolonged market turmoil following North Korea's latest nuclear test, said Steven Dooley, currency strategist for Western Union Business Solutions in Melbourne.
+The fact the yen has pared its gains after pushing higher initially suggests that market participants are not expecting any prolonged market turmoil following North Korea's latest nuclear test, said Steven Dooley, currency strategist for Western Union Business Solutions in Melbourne.

-Market participants probably regard North Korea's actions as attempts to gain negotiating advantage, he added.
+Market participants probably regard North Korea's actions as attempts to gain negotiating leverage, he added.

 "Typically that is how it has played out previously.
 They increased their rhetoric, increased their belligerence in order to gain negotiating advantage," Dooley said.